Nancy Sinatra: Union activism

-On March 30, 2012, the Screen Actors Guild (SAG) and the American Federation of Television and Radio Artists (AFTRA) completed a merger of equals forming a new union SAG-AFTRA.
-As a result of this merger, a group of actors including Sinatra, Michael Bell, Wendy Schaal, Schaal's former stepmother Valerie Harper, Clancy Brown, former SAG President Edward Asner, Martin Sheen, and Ed Harris immediately sued against the current SAG President Ken Howard and several SAG Vice Presidents to overturn the merger and separate the (now merged) two unions because of their claims that the election was improper.
+On March 30, 2012, the Screen Actors Guild (SAG) and the American Federation of Television and Radio Artists completed a merger of equals, forming a new union SAG-AFTRA.
+As a result of this merger, a group of actors including Sinatra, Michael Bell, Wendy Schaal, Schaal's former stepmother Valerie Harper, Clancy Brown, former SAG President Edward Asner, Martin Sheen, and Ed Harris immediately sued SAG President Ken Howard and several SAG vice presidents to overturn the merger and separate the merged unions because of their claims that the election was improper.
 The plaintiffs dropped their lawsuit several months later.